OCamlPro/gnucobol/README.md

+THIS IS ONLY A PRELIMINARY VERSION, IT NEEDS NOT TO BE REVIEWED NOW AS IT WON'T BE MERGED FOR THE MOMENT

 [GnuCOBOL](https://www.gnu.org/software/gnucobol/) is a free COBOL compiler licensed under the GNU Public License (GPL).
 It implements a substantial part of the COBOL 85,